Blog Post

 Bill 64 will double down on the Private Sector Act, Quebec’s main regulation for the way any business based in or outside of Quebec collects, stores, uses, shares, and discloses personal information of those living in the province.
 And it is likely this will extend to other provinces in Canada.

-Staying Ahead of the Bill 64 Roll Out
+Staying ahead of the Bill 64 roll out

 Bill 64 will be rolled out over the next two years, with the first of the changes taking effect on September 22, 2022.
 More aspects of the Bill will be enforced a year later on September 22, 2023, with the final provisions due on September 22, 2024.